Special Educational Needs

 - All children, regardless of any additional needs, are offered opportunities to take part in after school clubs and school trips with appropriate support in place.

-- Every child is encouraged to take part in class assemblies, school productions, sports days and other events to the best of their abilities.
+- Every child is encouraged to take part in school productions, sports days and other events to the best of their abilities.

-We are an Attachment Aware School, meaning all staff have received training in this, and attachment aware strategies are embedded in our systems.
-We use strategies such as Emotion Coaching and the Zones of Regulation programme to support the development and well-being of all pupils.
+We use strategies such as Essex STEPS therapeutic approach, Emotion Coaching and the Zones of Regulation programme to support the development and well-being of all pupils.
 For pupils who require additional support, small group or individual well-being interventions are put in place to work on identified areas of need.
-We also offer access to our Family Support Worker and children's counsellor as well as signposting to relevant services such as the Essex Child and Family Well-being Service or Essex Well-being and Mental Health Services.
+We also offer access to our Family Support Worker and children's counsellor as well as signposting to relevant services such as the Essex Child and Family Well-being Service or Essex Children and Adolescent Mental Health Services (CAMHS).

 What type of SEND provision is made in the school?